Featured on CCW Market Study: Tech vs. Humanity Redefining the Agent Role

 Use Real Interaction Data as the Primary Training Source

 High-performing conversational AI systems are trained on real customer interactions rather than hypothetical examples.
-Historical call transcripts, chat logs, and recorded conversations provide realistic phrasing, incomplete requests, and natural variations in language.
+Historical call transcripts, chat logs, and recorded conversations provide realistic phrasing, incomplete requests, and natural language variations.

 Effective training datasets should include:

-Training exclusively on idealized examples results in brittle systems that fail under real usage.
+Training exclusively on idealized examples results in brittle systems that fail in the real world.

 Prioritize Intent Clarity Over Intent Volume